 3. Affordable housing can be hard to find.

 In many regions of the world, the number of low-income households far exceeds the affordable housing units available.
-India’s deficit in urban housing, mainly in low-income areas, is estimated at 18 million units.
-And in the U.S. today, for every 100 households classified as extremely low-income, just 29 units are both available and affordable.
+In the U.S., for every 100 renter households classified as extremely low-income, just 35 rental units are both available and affordable.
 Globally, the housing affordability gap, meaning the difference between income available for housing and the market price of a standard housing unit in a region, amounts to nearly $650 billion per year.

 4. A full-time job (or two) might not be enough for a family to afford a decent place to live.